 Perhaps you have skills as a dance or yoga teacher?

-You might find that you can arrange work ahead of arriving.
+You might find that you can arrange work ahead of arrival.

 If this fails then try to get involved in the activities personally and then network with the current team, this can create opportunities for you.